-Please present a strategy in the Data Gap Work Plan (requested in Technical Comment 8) to address the items discussed above.
-Alternatively, please provide justification of why the site satisfies the Media-Specific Criteria for Groundwater in the focused SCM requested in Technical Comment 8 below.
+Please present a strategy in a Data Gap Work Plan (described in Technical Comment 8 below) to address the items discussed above.
+Alternatively, please provide justification of why the site satisfies the Media-Specific Criteria for Groundwater in the focused SCM described in Technical Comment 8 below.